achrafs758/slate/source/index.html.md

 headers  | (dict) | The headers containing the Authorization token (e.g., 'Token <YOUR_TOKEN>').
 This ensures your API requests are authenticated and authorized.

 ### Query Return

-<code>requests.Response</code>: The response object containing the API response.
-This response object allows you to access various properties, such as status codes, headers, and response content.
+Upon successful execution of the request, the API will return a JSON object containing the current user's authentication token.
+The structure of the response is as follows:
+`{"token": "486cb857e5d044a8dedf2bf289f3f3074eea430e"}`

 <aside class="notice">
 Remember to replace <code>YOUR_API_TOKEN</code> with the actual API token obtained from your Beewant account.
 This structure provides a clear explanation of how to authenticate, obtain an API token, and use it in API requests.